 Pregnant Therapist: Transference & Countertransference in the Therapeutic Relationship

 Thursday, September 26, 2019, March 5, 2020 or June 4, 2020

 Sunday, November 17, 2019 or January 26, 2020

 1:00pm – 4:00pm

 The Natalie Haimowitz Postgraduate Fellowship Program Open House

 6:30pm – 8:00pm

-Womencare Counseling & Training Center is authorized by the Illinois Department of Financial and Professional Regulation to provide CEUs to social workers (LSW/LCSW), professional counselors (LPC, LCPC), family and marriage therapists (LMFT) and psychologists (PhD, PsyD).
+Womencare Counseling & Training Center is authorized by the Illinois Department of Financial and Professional Regulation to issue CEUs to social workers (LSW, LCSW), professional counselors (LPC, LCPC), family and marriage therapists (LMFT) and psychologists (PhD, PsyD).

 If you are unable to attend, you may send a substitute or request a refund.
 All refund requests must be made in writing at least one week prior to the event and are subject to an administrative charge of $30.
 Alternatively, you may transfer your full registration fee to a future workshop without penalty.
 Cancellations must be emailed to [email protected] and will not be accepted by telephone.

 For questions about our professional workshops, please contact our program coordinator, Ness Baagil, at 847-475-7003 x 21 or email her at [email protected]